Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: Simulation

 \subsection{Data Generation}

 Table I articulates the simulation parameters.
-In each transmission period, we only capture the sensing results of the PL and the last PM which appears like the sensing result of the PL depicted in Fig. \ref{fig:RB_selection}.
+In each transmission period, we only capture the sensing results of the PL and the last PM.
 The sensing result of the PL or the last PM in one transmission period is just one row of 0s and 1s indicating the idle VRBs and busy VRBs, indexed from left to right.
-For each experiment, the generated data from the PL and the last PM are the matrices in $\mathbf{R}^{10000 \times 200}$ based on the given simulation parameters.
+For each experiment, the generated data from the PL and the last PM are the matrices in $\mathbf{R}^{10000 \times 200}$.
 Since NR-V2X can support the system bandwidth up to 100 MHz, each VRB in one slot can accommodate any periodic BSM delivery in the simulation.
 In each experiment, the location of each vehicle is determined by a uniformly distributed random variable with the maximum value being the length of road.
-Since vehicles near the edge of road suffer less from the hidden terminals, we set the vehicle near the middle of road as the PL to avoid the edge effect of hidden terminals on the performance of platoon communication.
-We conduct 50 different experiments in each pair of vehicle density and resource keeping probability to average the relevant results and help the deep QNN learn efficiently in different scenarios.
+In addition, we set the vehicle near the middle of lane as the PL in order to avoid the edge effect of hidden terminals on the performance of platoon communication.
+We conduct 50 different experiments in each pair of vehicle density and resource keeping probability to average the relevant results.